rartino/ENVISIoN/README.md

 ## Installing ENVISIoN from deb package

-Download the packaged version from the [releases page](https://github.com/rartino/ENVISIoN/releases).

-Install the deb package using your package manager.
-You should now be able to start ENVISIoN using `envision` and Inviwo using `envision-inviwo` in your terminal.

 ### Dependencies

 Envision requres that Python3 and some python modules are installed.
 To install those run: